-A hybrid hearing is a formal proceeding and therefore appropriate professional conduct, attire, and camera background are required at all times.
-The Hearing Officer has the same authority over the proceeding and the remote participants as if they were physically present in the hearing room.
-Remote participants are expected to behave with the same levels of courtesy and professionalism as those appearing in-person at the hearing.
+A remote hearing is a formal proceeding and therefore appropriate professional conduct, attire, and camera background are required at all times.
+The Hearing Officer has the same authority over the proceeding and the participants as if they were physically present in a hearing room.
+Participants are expected to behave with the same levels of courtesy and professionalism as at an in-person hearing.